publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch68/schB/ptII/m__us_usc_t26_s6724.md

                 (i) section 408(i) (relating to reports with respect to individual retirement accounts or annuities), or

-                (ii) section 6047(d) (relating to reports by employers, plan administrators, etc.).
+                (ii) section 6047(d) (relating to reports by employers, plan administrators, etc.), and

+            (D) any statement required to be filed with the Secretary under section 6035.
 Such term also includes any form, statement, or schedule required to be filed with the Secretary under chapter 4 or with respect to any amount from which tax was required to be deducted and withheld under chapter 3 (or from which tax would be required to be so deducted and withheld but for an exemption under this title or any treaty obligation of the United States). <sup>\[3\]</sup>  <sup><sup> 3 So in original.
 Provision probably should be set flush with par.
 (1). </sup></sup>

         (2) __Payee statement__